Optimize load and power generation management

 To this end, modeling of actual optimization problems plays a key role in the development and execution of operational planning packages: on the one hand, the main part of the planning problem must be covered with great flexibility; on the other hand, it must be easy to use so that operators can Use an optimization model and stay up-to-date.
 Therefore, it must be determined which part of the power system is relevant to the operation plan.
 Based on such specifications, generalized basic objects can be developed to provide a mathematical description of the components of the power system.

+Figure 2 depicts a generalized energy model of a multi-energy system with the most important components.
+Basic generalized objects can be found in almost every system.
+They contain three basic goals: process goals, balance, and storage.
+In addition, the three auxiliary objects of time limit, time series, and function axis describe the details of the basic target.
 The process object describes the determined input and output relationship components.
 The functional correlation between one or more input and output values is expressed by a mathematical equation (characteristic curve).
 The operating range of a process object may depend on other process objects, such as the extraction of a modeled condensing steam turbine.
 Examples of basic process objects are heat transformers, hydrodynamic converters, lines or contracts.

 The feasibility of a process object can be influenced by additional constraints and cost factors.
 They are valid throughout the planning period or sub-planning period.
 For example, the availability of components, power and energy limits or minimum operating and downtime all fall under these additional constraints.